-1. Use a lens that has a wide aperture like a 1.2, 1.4, 1.8.
-The 50mm 1.8 is only $100, and it is a terrific lens!
-My whole body of work is done with a 50mm 1.8 and a Canon Rebel XS.
+1. Use a lens that has a wide aperture like f/1.2, 1.4, 1.8.
+The 50mm f/1.8 is only $100, and it is a terrific lens!
+My whole body of work is done with a 50mm f/1.8 and a Canon Rebel XS.
 So with that 1.6 crop factor it becomes an 80mm lens that is a perfect perspective to take portraits!

 3. Focus on the eyes.
 If your aperture is wide open you will need to keep the focus on the eyes.
 The rest of the face will be slightly out of focus.
-You need to be closer to your subject to get this effect, pretty much just their head.
+You need to be closer to your subject to get this effect.

 4. If you want to photograph your subject from head to toe carefully choose your aperture setting to allow your subject to be totally in focus.
-If you are still shooting wide open at a 2.8 for instance, your depth of field is too shallow to have your subject in full focus.
-Close down your aperture to about a 5.6, don’t take your shutter speed lower than 1/125 because it will cause blur, increase your ISO to 200 and see if you can bring enough light in to get a great shot.
+If you are still shooting wide open at a f/2.8 for instance, your depth of field is too shallow to have your subject in full focus.
+Close down your aperture to about f/5.6, don’t take your shutter speed lower than 1/125 because it will cause blur.
+Increase your ISO to 200 and see if you can bring enough light in to get a great shot.
 This is assuming you are shooting in shade or at dusk or both.
 These settings are suggestions to get you to understand what I am saying, so play around with different combination’s to find out what works best.

 5. Shoot in manual mode.
-I have read so many articles that say to rely on AV/ aperture priority and that is ok for the 1st month as you get to know your camera.
+I have read so many articles that say to rely on aperture priority mode, and that is OK for the first month as you get to know your camera.
 If you want quality photographs you really have to go for it and learn manual.

 6. Be sure there is light reflecting in your subject’s eyes.
 You can achieve this even in the shade.
 Always turn your subject toward the light source to make this happen.